 At Fazer, we want to monitor and secure the quality, origin and responsibility of our entire supply chain.
 We have a systematic information gathering process before selecting and approving our suppliers.
 Our auditing process includes assessing the level of our suppliers’ performance regarding production, quality and environmental issues.

-In 2012 we implemented a new analysis tool for raw material risks which has helped us identify the most important environmental and social responsibility risks for each raw material category.
-During 2013 we analysed the results and allocated measures to those raw materials that we saw as requiring attention, for example in meat and vegetable categories.
-This analysis has complemented our sourcing process, already before specific targets have been set to raw material categories, like cocoa and palm oil.
+Fazer is using a tool for raw material risks which is helping us to identify the most important environmental and social responsibility risks for each raw material category.
+This analysis has complemented our sourcing process, already before specific targets were set to raw material categories, like cocoa and palm oil.

-Fazer Food Services, part of Fazer Group, is the leading catering services expert in the Nordic countries and the Baltic States.
-As an example of our operating model for raw material sourcing, the restaurants of Fazer Food Services business have clear guidelines on which suppliers and products to use.
-Through assortment management all chosen raw materials in all product groups are linked to recipes used in the restaurants, and we continuously monitor how the assortments are followed.
-The described operating model also secures the safety of the food we serve our customers.
+Fazer Food Services, part of the Fazer Group, is the leading catering services expert in the Nordic countries and the Baltic countries.
+As an example of our operating model for raw material sourcing, the restaurants of the Fazer Food Services business have clear guidelines on which suppliers and products to use.
+Through assortment management, all the chosen raw materials in all product groups are linked to recipes used in the restaurants, and we continuously monitor how the assortments are followed.
+The operating model described also secures the safety of the food we serve our customers.

 Collaborating for traceability and transparency

-The traceability of raw material and ingredients is of high priority for us both from the perspective of food safety and of our supply chain’s responsibility.
+The traceability of raw materials and ingredients is of high priority for us, both from the perspective of food safety and that of our supply chain’s responsibility.

 Our process of accepting a new raw material is multi-phased.
-During the acceptance process of a new raw material or product we study both the properties of the product and the supplier’s operating model, such as their quality certificate and environmental programme.
+During the acceptance process of a new raw material or product we study both the properties of the product and the supplier’s operating model, such as their quality certificates and environmental programmes.